• Loading results...

 How Do Flu Shots Work?

 Flu viruses change from year to year.
-Labs make a new flu vaccine (shot) to match the three-to-four strains, or types, of flu viruses that researchers predict will be the most common for the upcoming season.
+That’s why the vaccine is updated ahead of each flu season to match the strains, or types, of flu viruses that researchers think will be the most common for the upcoming season.
 That’s why you need to get a flu shot every year.

-A health care professional will give you the vaccine.
-It is most often given as a shot, or injection, into the muscle in your upper arm.
+The flu vaccine is given as an injection into the muscle of your upper arm.
 After you get it, your body will develop antibodies to help you fight off the strains of the virus that the vaccine targets.
-It takes about two weeks for you to become protected.
+You’re protected in about two weeks after being vaccinated.